Think-A-Move/SPEAR-SDK-Java-Linux/README.md

 - SpearSdkExample is an example JavaFx app that demonstrates how to integrate our SPEAR-SDK library and language model with JavaFx applications

-## How to build SpearSdkExample:

-SpearSdkExample desktop application needs to be built using the JavaFX widget toolkit, e(fx)clipse IDE.
-See [Build Instruction](./SpearSdkExample/README.md) for more details.

 ## Features
 - Noise-robust DNN-Based Acoustic Model
 - Noise-robust DNN-Based VAD Model